What do you need to cook perfect rice?

 We need three things: rice, water, cooking container (rice cooker or pot)

-To reach 60% moisture content, followings are the variables:
+To reach 60% moisture content, the followings are the variables:

 How much water to use (at the beginning)

-How long you soaked the rice in water before start cooking
+How long do you soak the rice in water before starting cooking

-So, that is why I recommend rice cooker.
-It will be much easier, because when you use a rice cooker, the recipe you see online will work better for you than if you were using a pot.
+So, that is why I recommend a rice cooker.
+It will be much easier because when you use a rice cooker, the recipe you see online will work better for you than if you were using a pot.

 A rule of thumb: The higher the rice cooker is, the better the rice will taste.